 One of the key recommendations that CISA makes for MSPs to stay out of trouble is a strong defense against phishing.
 It’s just as much of a gateway to disaster for an MSP as it is for any other business.
 An estimated 80% of reported security incidents are phishing related.
 With MSPs ranking high as attractive targets for the bad guys, email security is a critical defensive pillar for them and for their clients.
 Any phishing-related cyberattack that slips into an MSPs environment could set off a chain of disastrous events for that MSP and their customers.
 That makes choosing the right security solution essential to ensuring an MSPs ongoing success.

-Graphus improves any organization’s data security immediately by catching 99.9% of sophisticated phishing messages, preventing almost every incoming phishing message from reaching employees.
-Choose AI-powered, automated email security to quickly and efficiently protect your company from some of today’s nastiest phishing-related cyberattacks and you’ll enjoy the peace of mind that comes from knowing that you’re blocking 99.9% of sophisticated phishing messages before they ever reach an employee inbox.
+Graphus improves any organization’s data security immediately by catching of sophisticated phishing messages, preventing almost every incoming phishing message from reaching employees.
+Choose AI-powered, automated email security to quickly and efficiently protect your company from some of today’s nastiest phishing-related cyberattacks and you’ll enjoy the peace of mind that comes from knowing that you’re blocking sophisticated phishing messages from reaching employees.

 - Forget old-fashioned safe sender lists.
 Graphus analyzes the content of messages using more than 50 points of comparison to suss out fakes fast.